|

 Please:

-- Send 1 x IRC or 2 x US$ for all Europe, the US, Japan and for the rest of the world.
+• Send 2 x US$ for all Europe, the US, Japan and for the rest of the world.
 This will cover the cost of sending one or two cards confirming up to 10 QSOs.
 Additional cards pro rata.

 Bureau QSL Card Request